persunde/wdg-projects/README.md

 ## Frontent
 Will be built using a static site generator like Nextjs, Gatsby or something else.
 I recommend Nextjs.
+- Static Site Generator
 	- React with Nextjs / Gatsby?
 	- Vue?
 If people want to use that, then make it.
-If I have to make the frontend, I will use React.
+If I have to make the frontend, I will use Nextjs.
 - Hosted on GitHub Pages for free hosting